 Interests can shift with life stages.
 We recommend checking in every 18–24 months or after major life changes—graduation, promotion, parenthood, or a significant career pivot.
 69% of professionals considered changing careers in 2024–25, so periodic reassessment is valuable.

-Most career quizzes stop at "Here are jobs you might like."
-They ignore whether your personality can sustain success in those roles.
-Our test overlays your top ORVIS interest scores with your Big Five patterns to create a Career-Fit Matrix—highlighting "High-Interest / High-Fit" sweet spots and "High-Interest / Low-Fit" red flags that traditional tests miss.
+Most career quizzes stop at “Here are jobs you might like.”
+They ignore whether your personality can sustain success in those roles and what you actually value in work.
+Our test combines your RIASEC interests, work values, and Big Five personality to create a three-dimensional career match — highlighting careers where all three dimensions align and flagging mismatches that traditional tests miss.

 All information on this page is based on peer-reviewed literature (Pozzebon et al., 2010; meta-analyses on Big Five and job performance), Gallup, FlexJobs, Gartner, and BLS occupational data.
 Statistics and citations are provided above with direct links.